Provincial Advisory Committee (PAC)

 Seeking new members

-Alberta Education is seeking new members for the next 2-year term of the Official Languages in Education Programs Provincial Advisory Committee (OLEP PAC) to meet quarterly during negotiations of the Protocol for Agreements for Minority-Language Education and Second-Language Instruction between Canada and the provinces and territories, and bi-annually thereafter.
+Alberta Education and Childcare is seeking new members for the next 2-year term of the Official Languages in Education Programs Provincial Advisory Committee (OLEP PAC) to meet quarterly during negotiations of the Protocol for Agreements for Minority-Language Education and Second-Language Instruction between Canada and the provinces and territories, and bi-annually thereafter.
 The committee discusses and strategizes direction and leadership to ensure the vitality of francophone education and French second-language programming in Alberta.

 The committee is comprised of proportional representation of members from diverse school authorities and geographical regions across Alberta.
+Members who complete their 2-year terms are replaced on a staggered basis each year to maintain continuity and preserve experience on the committee.

 • one representative from an independent or public charter school offering French immersion programming and/or French as a Second Language courses